 For this weeks blog we have a wonderful review from another member of the Trivelo triathlon test tribe.
 Richard has been spending the last few weeks getting to know the latest in a series of wetsuits from HUUB.
 For anyone looking for a budget swimming wetsuit this is essential reading.
-Thrilled to be sharing with you the HUUB Alpha triathlon wetsuit review.
+Thrilled to be sharing with you the HUUB Alpha Beta wetsuit review.

 Swimming Wetsuit Experience